synyx/docker-pdns/README.md

 ## Quickstart

-The image will run with the [Random][pdns-random] backend, providing random DNS records for `random.example.com` and [Prometheus][prometheus] metrics on port `9120`.
+The image will run with the [random][pdns-random] backend, providing random DNS records for `random.example.com` and [Prometheus][prometheus] metrics on port `9120`.
 Run with: